Refyled/cellServer/README.md

 Cells may first cross along an edge.
 Eaten cells do not reach the end of the edge.
+A new object of type `Move` is hence first computed to account for crossings happening on edges.

 Cells may then meet on a vertex.
 Cells owned by the same player merge before the surviving cell eats the others.
+The next object of type `State` is finally computed to describe the weights remaining on all nodes.

 ## Transitions